Consensus logoConsensus4.4

 For Startups

-Scribe is recommended for startups needing efficient onboarding and process documentation, while Consensus would only be useful for research-intensive startups in scientific or technical fields.
+Scribe is more valuable for startups needing to standardize onboarding and internal processes quickly, while Consensus would only benefit research-focused startups in scientific fields.

 For Enterprise